DataLab-Groupe/DataLab-Groupe.github.io/_research/2023-09-20-ai_for_climate.md

 layout: post

 title: AI for Climate
-subtitle: Leveraging AI in order to predict consequences of climate change
+subtitle: Leveraging the opportunities offered by AI for global climate change and its impact on the banking sector
 thumbnail-img: /assets/img/research.png
 cover-img: /assets/img/research.png